 Getting to Santorini Without Stopping in Athens

-Up until this point, I’ve kind of assumed that the main reason you are getting from Athens to Santorini is because you’ve already been hanging out in Athens as part of a wider Greece itinerary.
+Up until this point, I’ve kind of assumed that the main reason you are getting from Athens to Santorini is that you’ve already been hanging out in Athens as part of a wider Greek itinerary.
 If you have no intention of stopping by Athens then rest assured, you can also find direct flights to Santorini from other parts of Europe and the world.

 Getting from Athens City to Eleftherios Venizelos International